kiro6/penetration-testing-notes/Penetration Testing/Password Attacks/Windows Lateral Movement/Pass the Ticket (PtT) from Windows/README.md

 - To forge our tickets, we need to have the user's hash
 - we can use Mimikatz to dump all users Kerberos encryption keys using the module sekurlsa::ekeys.
 This module will enumerate all key types present for the Kerberos package.
 - once we have access to the `AES256_HMAC` and `RC4_HMAC` keys, we can perform the OverPass the Hash or Pass the Key attack using Mimikatz and Rubeus.
+- Modern Windows domains (functional level 2008 and above) use `AES` encryption by default in normal Kerberos exchanges.
+If we use a `rc4_hmac` (NTLM) hash in a Kerberos exchange instead of an` aes256_cts_hmac_sha1 (or aes128) key`, it may be detected as an "encryption downgrade."

 ### Mimikatz - Extract Kerberos Keys